What is Kubermatic Kubernetes Platform (KKP)?

 OIDC Provider Configuration

-Upgrading Control Plane and the kubelets
+Easily Upgrading Control Plane and Nodes

 A specific version of Kubernetes’ control plane typically supports a specific range of kubelet versions connected to it.
 KKP enforces the rule “kubelet must not be newer than kube-apiserver, and maybe up to two minor versions older” on its own.
 KKP ensures this rule is followed by checking during each upgrade of the clusters’ control plane or node’s kubelet.
 Additionally, only compatible versions are listed in the UI as available for upgrades.

 Clusters can be created in a few clicks with the UI.
 To take the user experience one step further and make repetitive tasks redundant, cluster templates allow you to save data entered into a wizard to create multiple clusters from a single template at once.
-The templates can be saved to be used subsequently for new cluster creation.
+Templates can be saved to be used subsequently for new cluster creation.

-Use default Addons to extend the functionality of Kubernetes
+Use Default Addons to Extend the Functionality of Kubernetes

 Addons are specific services and tools extending the functionality of Kubernetes.
 Default addons are installed in each user cluster in KKP.
 The KKP Operator comes with a tool to output full default KKP configuration, serving as a starting point for adjustments.
 Accessible addons can be installed in each user cluster in KKP on user demand.